zachvalenta/jvns.ca/content/post/2017-12-17-how-do-ruby---python-profilers-work-.markdown

 and there's more at https://eklitzke.org/.
-All really interesting stuff that I'm going to read more carefully -- maybe ptrace is a better approach than `process_vm_readv` for implementing a Ruby profiler! (process_vm_readv is lower overhead because it doesn't stop the process, but it also can give you an inconsistent snapshot because it doesn't stop the process :))
+All really interesting stuff that I'm going to read more carefully -- maybe ptrace is a better approach than `process_vm_readv` for implementing a Ruby profiler! `process_vm_readv` is lower overhead because it doesn't stop the process, but it also can give you an inconsistent snapshot because it doesn't stop the process :).
+In my experiments getting inconstistent snapshots wasn't too big of a problem but I think I'll do some experimentation here.

 ### That's all for now!